-After defeating their Easter Conference foes in a dramatic Game 7, they would have to fight the impressive LA Lakers and their star, Elgin Baylor.
+After defeating their Easter Conference foes in a dramatic Game 7, they would have to fight the impressive LA Lakers and their star, Elign Baylor.
 The series would go to yet another Game 7, Elgin Baylor scored 40 Points and had 22 Rebounds in this game.
-The Lakers Frank Selvy’s 15-foot shot at the end of regulation bounced in and then out, forcing the game into overtime.
-In 2 weeks, Russell and the Celtics would take out two of the best teams and players of the generation all in impressive Game 7’s.
+The Lakers Frank Selvy’s 15-foot shot at the end of regulation bounced in and then out, forcing the game into overtime that Boston would win, barely.
+In 2 weeks, Russell and the Celtics would take out two of the best teams and players of that generation all in impressive Game 7’s.

 April 10, 1963, Eastern Conference Finals